News and Features

 The African Wild Dog

-Less than 2,500 adult African Wild Dogs remain on the planet and this number continues to decline.
-But not enough is known about the species to allow an effective program of assisted reproduction.
-IBREAM is researching the reproductive biology of African Wild Dogs to help prevent the species from being lost forever.
+Approximately 6600 adult African wild dogs remain in the wild and this number continues to decline.
+However, not enough is known about the reproductive biology of the species to allow an effective program of assisted reproduction.
+IBREAM is researching African wild dog reproduction to help prevent the species from being lost forever.